The Margaret River HEART Box Office is located at 47 Wallcliffe Road, open from 10am to 4pm, Monday to Friday.

 Eat & Drink

 Margaret River HEART Bar and Kiosk open 60 minutes prior to performances and at interval.
-Audience members may bring drinks purchased in the venue into the theater.
-Food is not permitted in the theater.
-Under the Liquor Control Act 1988, minors must be accompanied by an responsible adult when the licence is in operation.
+Audience members may bring drinks purchased in the venue into the theatre.
+Food is not permitted in the theatre.
+Under the Liquor Control Act 1988, minors must be accompanied by a responsible adult when the licence is in operation.